 Following standard arguments in \cite{JLLions_1971}, the existence and uniqueness of an optimal solution $u \in \Uad$ can be established by invoking the continuity and strict convexity of $\widehat J$.
 For a control $u \in U$ and a direction $\delta u \in U$, the directional derivatives are given by

-where $y$ is the state associated to the control $u$, $y(\delta u)$ denotes the state assigned to the control $\delta u$, and $\bp$ is the adjoint flux associated to the observation $y-y^d$.
+where $y$ is the state associated with the control $u$, $y(\delta u)$ denotes the state assigned to the control $\delta u$, and $\bp$ is the adjoint flux associated with the observation $y-y^d$.
 The necessary optimality condition of the reduced problem \eqref{eqn:reduced_problem} is given as a variational inequality:

 To discretize the reduced optimal control problem~\eqref{eqn:reduced_problem}, we define the discrete reduced cost functional as